Duru-E/Git-Github-Handoff/README.md

 ![Pull](https://duru-e.github.io/Git-Github-Handoff/4A_Pull.png)

-The next time we want to work on the repo we can execute a Pull request to ensure we have the latest version This simple move into the repository and execute a pull request
+The next time we want to work on the repo we can execute a Pull request to ensure we have the latest version
 ```
 git pull
 ```
 ![Pull](https://duru-e.github.io/Git-Github-Handoff/4B_Pull.png)

 We can also pull a specific branch to work on
-Before we do that lets verify our current branch we are working in
+Before we do that let's verify our current branch we are working in
 ```
 git branch
 ```